Kim Joo-hun: Endorsements

 In 2016, Kim started working in the advertising industry and gained recognition for his role in the Canon Commercial directed by Shin Woo-seok and produced by Dolphiners Films.
 The advertisement went viral and received the Gold Award at the Seoul Video Advertising Festival.
 Kim became Shin's muse and continued to work together on various commercial projects.
 In due course, Shin became known as the "Bong Joon-ho of the advertising industry," and his production company, Dolphiners Films, established itself as a leader in crafting unique, groundbreaking, and unconventional commercials that attract millions of viewers.

 Throughout 2018 and the first half of 2019, Kim appeared in advertisements for brands in IT, outdoor sports, food, games, finance, and telecommunication.
 He showcased his versatility by portraying different roles such as an astronaut, a baseball player, a general and Liu Bei of the Romance of the Three Kingdoms.
 Kim became highly sought after in the advertising industry.

 In 2020, Kim was featured in a TV commercial for Shinsinpas Arex 2020 by Shinsin Pharmaceutical.
 In that same year, Kim had a starring role alongside Kim Go-eun in the 50-minute 8K short film titled 'Untact'.
 The film served as a showcase for Samsung's cutting-edge 8K technology and was a collaborative effort with renowned director Kim Jee-woon.
 'Untact' provides viewers with an immersive and captivating experience, making use of Samsung QLED 8K TVs and shot using the Galaxy S20 Ultra.

 In 2021, Kim participated in the SSG.com advertising campaign along with Gong Yoo, Gong Hyo-jin, Yoo Ji-tae, Yang Dong-geun, Park Hee-soon, and singer Hwang So-yoon.
 The campaign was in an omnibus style with five consecutively aired commercials, and the concept was an action noir film.
 In the same year, Kim, alongside Park Ho-san and Choi Moo-sung, appeared in the Binggrae Ice Cream Super Cone and Maru series advertisement 'Spear and Shield'.
 The advertisement featured a trial scene reminiscent of a courtroom drama, with Super Cone making an appearance as evidence and the girl group Oh My Girl appearing as witnesses.
 The captivating main scenes of the videos garnered significant attention, accumulating views starting from 500,000 to an impressive 5 million.

-In January 2022, Kim partnered with actress Kim Yoo-jung to star in a commercial created by Dolphiners Films for Laneige.
+In January 2022, Kim partnered with actress Kim You-jung to star in a commercial created by Dolphiners Films for Laneige.
 The commercial quickly gained popularity, going viral and accumulating an impressive 1.45 million views within just 10 days of its release.